How Does Life Insurance Work?

 In this in-depth guide, you will learn everything you need to help you through the process of finding the right life insurance policy for your needs.
 Quote comparison will become easy, and you’ll become a pro at making snap policy decisions.

-You might just find yourself opting into the more affordable, basic policies offered by Life Assurance Company of America because you don’t need anything more to help provide the peace of mind you are looking for.
+You might just find yourself opting into the more affordable, basic term, universal, and whole life policies offered by Chicago’s own Life Assurance Company of America because you don’t need anything more to help provide the peace of mind you are looking for.

 What Is Life Insurance?

-In the most simplistic form, life insurance is a contract between an insurance company and a policyholder ensuring that their income or financial support will be paid to their beneficiaries, most often family members, in the event of the policyholder’s death.
+In the most simplistic form, life insurance, be it a term, universal, or whole life policy, is a contract between an insurance company and a policyholder ensuring that their income or financial support will be paid to their beneficiaries, most often family members, in the event of the policyholder’s death.

 This type of insurance ensures that any debts that would normally fall to the family are paid, and any medical or funeral expenses are taken care of, allowing the family to grieve properly.
 This is especially important in any case where the dependents rely on the policyholder’s income to pay bills, purchase food, and pay for housing.